 beyond phone screens

-There are opportunities in branching out to different platforms that can be more public facing, including interactive kiosks or screens at bus stops or on board.
+There are opportunities in branching out to different public-facing platforms, including interactive kiosks or screens on board/at stops.

 During our final presentation, there were demands for a mode where cozie spots would be automatically shown on your everyday routes for discovery purposes